 “I really wanted something to call my own—yung saakin talaga.
 So of course, in order for you to do that, kailangan yung mindset mo, naka ready na.
 Ito talaga yung gusto kong path.” says Angela, who reminds us that when you enter a business, your mind already has to be on “successful-entrepreneur” mode.
 Your mindset can change the way you go about your work on a daily basis.

-Another tip that the lady bosses made sure to emphasise was that you need to find a partner that has the same mindset as you.
+Another tip that the girl bosses made sure to emphasize was that you need to find a partner that has the same mindset as you.
 It’s very important to find somebody who shares the perspective you have on business and on life.

 “When someone sees potential in you—for one person to put their trust in you, it changes your perspective on how you want to go about your career.” says Taryn.

 Something to keep in mind, ladies.
 In the words of The Scoop Asia’s co-founders: Mindset is really everything.

 Lesson 2: You have to do the work.

 Angela talks about how money and success don’t just happen.
 Putting in the work, as we all know, is a step that cannot be avoided.
 She emphasizes that we can’t expect great output if we were to just sit in bed all day sleeping; the work and effort are essential.

 Following Angela’s statement, Taryn reminds us all that working hard isn’t the only key.
 You have to work hard, work wise, and make connections.
 We all have a different perspective when it comes to business and life, and that’s why respect is important.

 “What works for us may not work for you.
 You have to find your habit and your pattern.”

 The bottomline is that when it comes to relationships with other people, they both believe that it’s important to be a person with values, and to respect other people whether or not you agree on business or personal matters.